 About The Burlington Oldtimers Slo-Pitch League

-The Burlington Oldtimers Slo-Pitch League is a slo-pitch league for players 35 years and older, with16 teams and 14 players on each.
+The Burlington Oldtimers Slo-Pitch League is a slo-pitch league for players 35 years and older, with 18 teams and 14 players on each.
 Teams are selected by our Captains using a draft format, so each year you will be able to meet new members of our community.
-All games are played on Tuesdays and Thursdays from May to September on three City of Burlington parks.
+All games are played twice a week from May to September on three City of Burlington parks.
 There are two exciting tournaments every year.
 A mid-season tournament at the end of June and the season finale at the beginning of September.

 Now to give you a better idea of what our league is about please read these notes